noahehall/theBookOfNoah/aws_developer.md

     - import and export to s3
   24. who benefits most from S3 transfer acceleration?
     - people in far away locations
-  25. what characteristics exist from S3 static websites
+  25. what characteristics exist for S3 static websites
     - only static content (no php/.net)
+    - useful for websites containing: html, image, video, client-side js
     - serverless
-  26. what is cors?
+  26. what is CORS
     - cross origin resource Sharing
     - when you have assets in multiple origins/domains
     - need to enable cors on the resources buckdt and state the URL for the origin that will be calling the bucket